Sterling, Kansas

 Sterling is a city in Rice County, Kansas, United States.
 As of the 2020 census, the population of the city was 2,248.
 Sterling is home to Sterling College.

 History

-For millennia, the land now known as Kansas was inhabited by Native Americans.
+For millennia, the land and future state known as Kansas was inhabited by Native Americans.
 In 1803, most of modern Kansas was secured by the United States as part of the Louisiana Purchase.
 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1867, Rice County was founded.

 Sterling was founded in 1872, originally called Peace for Mr. Ninde, a Quaker.
 In 1876, the name was changed to Sterling, by two brothers after their father Sterling Rosan.